csc-training/portable-gpu-programming/sycl/exercises/03-poisson-jacobi-iter/Readme.md

         }
     }
 ```
-Now the buffers  are not desotryed until the Jacobi iterations are finished and the only accessors created are on the device.
+Now the buffers  are not destroyed until the Jacobi iterations are finished and the only accessors created are on the device.
 So no data transfer occurs.
 Same effect can be achieved using USM either using `malloc_device` or `malloc_shared`.
 The data is only moved to the device at the beginning of the application and only moved back at the end.